joatca/temp-email/README.md

   * returns _unknown address_ to Postfix
   * Postfix rejects the mail from the remote server

 If you also give out "foo2345@example.com" it will get recorded separately in the database with its own expiry date.
-Up to 50 unexpired matching addresses will be tracked - if a 51st arrives temp-email will return "unknown address".

 ### Postfix Configuration